Hermite-Pad\'{e} approximation and integrability: Introduction

 Because the leading term of the polynomial $Z_k$ reads

-therefore if for all $n$ the $\Delta(n)$ does not vanish then the polynomials $Z_k$ are of the maximal order.
-Such a system of series $(f_1, \dots , f_m)$ is called \emph{perfect} \cite{Mahler-P}, what we assume in the sequel.
+therefore if for all $n$ the determinant $\Delta(n)$ does not vanish then the polynomials $Z_k$ are of the maximal order.
+Such a system of series $(f_1, \dots , f_m)$ is called \emph{perfect} \cite{Mahler-P}, which we assume in the sequel.

 \begin{Rem} In our paper we consider only the so called type I approximants of the system $(f_1,\dots ,f_m)$.
-For closely reated type II and mixed type approximants see, for example \cite{Mahler-P}. \end{Rem}
+For closely reated type II and mixed type approximants see, for example \cite{Mahler-P}.
+Similar terminology applies to the corresponding types of multiple orthogonal polynomials, for details see \cite{Ismail,VanAsche}. \end{Rem}